 Findings of Fact: The Project includes stormwater capture, detention, and on-site treatment that will prevent any substantial increase in the rate, velocity, or quantity of runoff generated from the Project as compared to the existing undeveloped, and pervious, site condition.
-Runoff, from the Project, that exceeds the 10-year, 5-day storm runoff volume for post-development conditions will discharge from the site in a way that perpetuates the existing drainage condition; which flows off-site to the northeast.
+Runoff, from the Project, that exceeds the 5-year, 5-day storm runoff volume for post-development conditions will discharge from the site in a way that perpetuates the existing drainage condition, which flows off-site to the northeast.
 The project, as a whole, includes approximately less than half-acre of proposed structures, driveways, parking and hardscape (impervious areas) and approximately a quarter-acre of proposed landscape or open space (pervious areas).
 Runoff will be conveyed primarily via surface flows through biofiltration BMPs and eventually to storm drain inlets with inlet filters.
 The runoff will subsequently be directed to the detention basins or carried via proposed piped flow to the corresponding underground infiltration structures located under the drive aisles.
+The City will require that BMPs be incorporated into a Final WQMP, to be reviewed and approved by the City.